HeadsUp Board Bios

 Alicia Malet Klein, President

 Alicia has served on the HeadsUp board since 2007, acting as president since 2013.
-Following a brief advertising career in Los Angeles, she returned to Marin County in the 1990s to raise her sons and begin her committed work for public education and education equity.
-Alicia served as trustee on the Bay Area Discovery Museum’s Board and for 16 years was a teacher for gifted and talented fourth- and fifth-graders at Coleman elementary.
-For many years, Alicia worked weekly in classrooms to directly support students and their teachers.
-She has also held a variety of parent leadership positions.
-Alicia serves on the San Rafael City Schools district’s budget advisory committees and the Parcel Tax Citizens Oversight Committee.
-She is president of Making Waves Academy, a charter school in Richmond and sits on the Board of Directors of the foundation that supports its facilities and college success program.
-Her two adult sons attended Coleman, Davidson, San Rafael High and Stanford and she is grateful they both now reside in the Bay Area.
-Alicia and her husband, Tom, love to hike, read, kayak and travel.
+Her committed work for public education and education equity began in the 1990s when she served as trustee for the Bay Area Discovery Museum.
+For many years, Alicia worked weekly in classrooms to directly support students and teachers, including as an instructor for gifted and talented fourth- and fifth-graders at Coleman Elementary, and also held a variety of parent leadership positions.
+Alicia serves on the San Rafael City Schools budget advisory committees and the Parcel Tax Citizens Oversight Committee.
+She is president of Making Waves Academy, a charter school in Richmond, and sits on the Board of Directors of the foundation that supports its facilities and college success program.
+Her two sons attended Coleman, Davidson, San Rafael High and Stanford and she is grateful they both now reside in the Bay Area.
+Alicia and her husband Tom love to hike, travel and play with the grandkids.

 Tanya Burdick, Vice President